-Once an SCH demonstrates that it has suffered a qualifying decrease in total inpatient discharges, the MAC must determine the appropriate amount, if any, due to the provider as an adjustment.
-The regulation at 42 C.F.R. §412.92(e)(3) specifies the following regarding the determination of the low volume adjustment amount:
+Once an MDH demonstrates that it has experienced a qualifying decrease in total inpatient discharges, the intermediary must determine the appropriate amount, if any, due to the provider as an adjustment.
+In this regard, subsection (d)(3) of the controlling regulation specifies the following regarding the determination of the low volume adjustment amount for MDHs:

-(3) The intermediary determines a lump sum adjustment amount not to exceed the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG- adjusted prospective payment rates for inpatient operating costs

-(i) In determining the adjustment amount, the intermediary considers -

-(A) The individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies;

-(B) The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter; and
+- (3) The intermediary determines a lump sum adjustment amount not exceed the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG-adjusted prospective payment rates for inpatient operating costs.... - (i) In determining the adjustment amount, the intermediary considers- - (A) The individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies; - (B) The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter; and